-Because this situation - a 50/50 split - could result in either a network partition or a viable cluster shutting down, VoltDB recommends always using network partition detection and using clusters with an odd number of nodes.
-By using network partitioning, you avoid the dangers of a partition.
+Because this situation - a 50/50 split - could result in either a network partition or a viable cluster shutting down, VoltDB recommends always using clusters with an odd number of nodes when creating small clusters.
 By using an odd number of servers, you avoid even the possibility of a 50/50 split, whether caused by partitioning or node failures.
+For larger clusters, the chance of losing exactly half the cluster is relatively small and so an even number of nodes (such as six, eight, or larger) is rarely a problem.